IfcXtreme/IfcXtreme/README.md

 For this reason, we decided to build a transparent and easy to use software which will help OpenBIM, especially in Automation and Control aspects.

-Our project will accelerate IFD and IFC development and will accelerate national integrated digital projects all around the world.
+Our project will accelerate IFD and IFC development and will speed up national integrated digital projects all around the world.

 ## Chat [![](https://img.shields.io/gitter/room/IfcXtreme/community.svg?color=blueviolet)](https://gitter.im/IfcXtreme/community)